mozilla/remote-settings/git-reader/README.md

     -v /mnt/git/remote-settings-data:/mnt/data \
     -e SSH_AUTH_SOCK=/app/ssh-agent \
     -v $SSH_AUTH_SOCK:/app/ssh-agent \
-    remote-settings-git-reader init
+    remote-settings-git-reader gitupdate
 ```

-2. Or pass the private key file into the container.
+2. Or mount the private key file into the container.

 This requires to have the private key file accessible on the host.
 You can mount the directory containing the key file into the container.
 The SSH key **should not** require any passphrase.